princefishthrower/chrisfrew.in/src/pages/fully-automating-chrisfrew-in-productions-part-1-of-roadmap-and-links-to-process/index.md

 - [Part 2 of ???: Building a Node.js Server Monitor](https://chrisfrew.in/fully-automating-chrisfrew-in-productions-part-2-of-building-a-node-js-server-monitor/)
 - Part 3 of ???: Building a Site Differential Sensing Twitter Bot (not yet published)
 - Part 4 of ???: Building a JARVIS like Raspberry Pi (Home Automation, News, Chrisfrew.in Productions Report) (not yet published)
+- Part 5 of ???: Building a central webhook subdomain on (chrisfrew.in)[https://chrisfrew.in] to catch external events (GitHub, Bitbucket, push notifications)
 - (more coming soon)

 # Automation To The Moon :rocket: